Comment on the WBDG

 Protect Water Quality

-Recover Non-Sewage and Greywater for On-Site Use
+Recover Non-Sewage and Graywater for On-Site Use

 • Use non-sewage wastewater for irrigation and other uses permitted by Code or local ordinance.
-Work with local water jurisdiction officials to get approval for greywater projects.

 • Capture and use condensate from HVAC systems.